 Many acts of violence can be prevented through proper detection and reporting of suspicious behavior by peers.
-After completing this course, students will be able to identify indicators that signal the potential for violent actions.
-Students will learn how to elicit and report concerns and observations in a sensitive yet effective manner.
+After completing this course, students will be able to identify indicators that signal a potential for violent actions.
+Students will learn how to report concerns and observations in a sensitive but effective manner.

 There are no prerequisites for this course.

 - The mandatory completion/duration period for this eCourse is 45 days from registration.

 - To complete this course you are required to have a computer with internet access.

 - Current browser